 #4 Pain Relief

-Natural Sources of B17
+Food Sources of B17

 While B17 is utilized in laetrile therapy, it’s also found in many natural sources.
 Amygdalin is a natural occurring chemical found in plants and fruit pits, such as apricots, raw nuts, lima beans, clover, and sorghum.These include:

 - Fruit seeds – The seeds found within apricot pits (yes, there are seeds in there!) have some of the highest natural amounts of B17.
 But apricots aren’t the only fruit whose seeds offer B17.
 Other fruits include apples, plums, pears, and cherries.

 - Flax seeds – In addition to B17, flax seeds are also high in soluble fiber, omega-3 fatty acids, and protein.
 You can easily incorporate them into your diet by adding them to smoothies, sprinkling them over salad for an added crunch, or baking them into homemade granola.
 Squash, millet, and buckwheat seeds are also notable sources of B17.

 - Berries – Raspberries, elderberries, strawberries, blueberries, and blackberries all contain B17.
-The vitamin is present within the berry itself, as well as within the berry’s tiny seeds.
+It is present within the berry itself, as well as within the berry’s tiny seeds.

 Berries are also high in antioxidants, making them true superfoods.